 The Temerty Faculty of Medicine at the University of Toronto is one of 17 medical schools in Canada.
 It is one of the oldest medical schools in Canada and has access to some of the best hospitals in Ontario.

-In 2021, the UofT medical school acceptance was 5.99%.
+In 2021, the UofT medical school acceptance rate was 5.99%.
 Of the 4,319 undergraduate students that applied, only 259 were admitted into the program.

 The UofT medical school undergraduate requirements, including admission statistics, are categorized below in the priority of what an applicant must submit to be considered: